radical-cybertools/radical.entk/doc/installation.rst

 An ssh-agent asks you for your key's password the first time you use  it and then stores it for you so that you don't have to enter it again.
 On OS X (>= 10.5), an ssh-agent is running by default.
-On other Linux operating systems you might have to install it yourself.
+On other Linux operating systems you might have to install or launch it manually.

 You can test whether an ssh-agent is running by default on your system if you log-in via SSH into the remote host twice.
 The first time, the ssh-agent